The majority of bicycle wheels you are likely to encounter are comprised of four parts:

 There are many different types of bicycle rims.
 In addition to the important function of holding the tire onto the wheel, the rim also serves as the anchor for spoke heads, or nipples.
 On some rims, spoke nipples rest directly on the inner surface of the rim that comes in contact with the inner tube.

 On other types of rims, an extra metal layer separates the spoke nipples from the inner-tube.
-This metal layer has holes drilled in it for access to the spoke nipples.
+This metal layer has holes drilled in it for access to the spoke nipples, as in the above image.
 In either case, the protruding spoke heads, or the edges of the holes drilled in the rim are sharp, and can cause damage to the inner-tube.

 To prevent this from happening, the inside of the rim is lined with a rim strip.
 This can be a snug-fitting rubber strip, or pre-gummed cotton tape that is applied to the rim surface.
 To do its job, the rim strip has to go all the way around the rim , and cover all the spoke heads or holes (except the valve hole).